magicdude4eva/calendar-sync/README.md

 ```

 ### 🗓️ Support for Yearly Recurring Events (`RRULE:FREQ=YEARLY`)

-The script now automatically expands ICS events with `RRULE:FREQ=YEARLY` rules into individual event instances for each year, up to the configured future limit (`future_event_limit_days`).
+The script automatically expands ICS events with `RRULE:FREQ=YEARLY` rules into individual event instances for each year, up to the configured future limit (`future_event_limit_days`).
 This ensures recurring events like public holidays or anniversaries are correctly synced across multiple years.

 **Behavior:**
 - Detects yearly recurring events by scanning raw `RRULE` data.
 - Expands the base event for each year (e.g. from 2025 to 2026).
 - Skips events in the past or beyond the future limit.
 - Deduplicates intelligently using UID hashing per year.

 ### ➕ Support for Custom Extra Events
 In addition to ICS feeds, you can define your own custom events using the `extra_events` entry in `config.json`.

 This allows you to add things like: